 Commonly Misspelled Words & Mangled Phrases

-This is a list of words and phrases that I commonly see misspelled or mangled on the Internet.
+This is a list of words and phrases commonly misspelled or mangled on the Internet.
 If you have any further suggestions, send me a message.

 Addition/Edition